Settlement Amounts of Sex Abuse Lawsuits

 The lawsuit highlighted extensive sexual misconduct at the facility, with staff offering inmates snacks, methamphetamine, and privileges in exchange for coerced sexual acts.
 Two former staff members were convicted and sentenced to probation for their roles in the assaults.

-Camera do not solve everything.
+Cameras do not solve everything.
 But they help.
-This underscores the good that sexual abuse settlements have on protecting women and children from abuse in the future.
+This underscores the good that sexual assault settlements have on protecting women and children from abuse in the future.

 May 24, 2024: An emergency medicine doctor in Montana, Dr. Tyler Hurst, recently pled guilty to several counts of criminal sexual assault of patients.
 Dr. Hurst has admitted to sexually abusing a number of female patients while they were patients under his care at a local hospital in Missoula.
 Patients who were sexually abused by Dr. Hurst may be able to file civil lawsuits and get compensation.
 Our firm is currently investigation these cases.